Keegan Bradley: 2018–2019

 In June 2019, Bradley shot −13 for the week at the Travelers Championship and finished tied for second with Zack Sucher.
 The winner that week was Chez Reavie.

 2022

 In October 2022, Bradley won the Zozo Championship for his fifth PGA Tour victory and his first since the 2018 BMW Championship.

 2023

 In June, Bradley won the Travelers Championship for his sixth PGA Tour victory.
 Bradley broke the tournament's scoring record with a score of 23-under 257.

 2024

 In August, Bradley won the BMW Championship for the second time, becoming the first Ryder Cup captain to win a PGA Tour event since Davis Love III in 2015.

 2025

 In June, Bradley won the Travelers Championship for the second time in three years.
 Bradley rallied from three shots behind with four holes to play and birdied the 18th hole to win by one over Tommy Fleetwood and Russell Henley.

+In November, Bradley won the Skins Game with 11 skins worth $2.1 million.